Pat Crowley (fashion designer)

 Pat Crowley (17 May 1933 – 16 December 2013) was an Irish fashion designer.
-Amongst her clients were the Irish president Mary Robinson.
+Her clients included the Irish president Mary Robinson.

 Early and personal life

 Patricia Crowley, née Vernon, was born in Taylor's Hill County Galway on 17 May 1933.
 She was the eldest of seven children, her four brothers John, Robert, William and Ray and her two sisters Elizabeth and Anne.
 Herbert Scott Vernon, Crowley's father, was born in Ballinrobe, County Mayo and worked as a Bank of Ireland agent.
 Her mother, Netta Vernon née Morrissey, was from Charleville, County Cork.

 Herbert Vernon died at the age of 60, his death led her mother to move to America to earn money for the family.
 Here, she started working as a housekeeper, this being her first job.
 As Pat's brothers were still in school when their father died, Netta earned enough money working to send home to put them through college.

 Crowley met Conor Crowley, from Stillorgan, at an international rugby match in Lansdowne Road.
 Conor, born 1928, was a partner in Kennedy Crowley.
 This was a business founded by his father, which then merged to become Stokes Kennedy Crowley accountancy firm (now KPMG).
 The two married in 1957, but delayed having a family as Crowley wanted to continue her work.
 In 1968 the couple welcomed their first child, Vernon.
 They later had two more children, Fiona and Lisa.
 The family lived in Dolly's Grove, a 62-acre stud farm in Dunboyne, County Meath.

 Crowley studied fashion design at Grafton Academy in Dublin, which opened in 1938.
 It is located at the Grand Canal Dock.
 She was pushed into going there by her mother, although her father never approved of women getting an education.